junder-git/aoe2_setup_guide_backup/README.md

 ## Extrabutton1
 The Extra button one works well with sending vils from TC back to work (with right click as garison enabled)
 it also can be used to cancel the way point being set on the Extrabutton2 spam end,
 when done spamming tap Extrabutton1 keeping current active way point unchanged.

+  #
+  #

 ### Feudal age Poles to fling food to castle age Saracen elephants via the open market to part mitigate the 30% tribute loss in food (for food>gold ratio units).
-(True market value is refelcted as +/-5 for saracens and +/-30 on any other civ) -> Consider food sold by pole is their to simply maintain in the +/-5 food being bought by the saracen, effectively meaning tribute cost of food is now only a 5% loss not 30%... (one way bargin for the saracen but they exaust gold tiles also in order to achieve this)
+True market value is refelcted as +/-5 for Saracens and +/-30 on any other civ -> Consider food sold by pole is their to simply maintain the +/-5 food being bought by the saracen on open market, effectively meaning tribute cost of food is now only a 5% loss not 30%... (one way bargin for the saracen but they exaust gold tiles also in order to achieve this and open trade must go under the radar)

 For (Saracens) Battle Elephant: 120 Food, 70 Gold